Remuneration report for the year 2024

 4.2 Risk-oriented remuneration

-The compliance guidelines of the HANNOVER LEASING Group stipulate that the risk orientation of remuneration may not be restricted by hedging or other countermeasures.
-Furthermore, a passage to this effect has been included in the individual contractual provisions with the managing directors.
-For employees who joined or transferred to HANNOVER LEASING Investment GmbH in 2014, this clause was included in the employment contracts.
+The compliance guidelines of the HANNOVER LEASING Group stipulate that the risk orientation of remuneration must not be restricted by hedging or other countermeasures.
+Furthermore, a clause to this effect has been included in the individual contracts with the managing directors.
+For employees who joined the company or transferred to HANNOVER LEASING Investment GmbH in 2014 or later, this clause has been included in their employment contracts.

 4.3 Risk carriers

-Based on the InstitutsVergV, the risk takers must now also be identified for insignificant institutions.
-Nevertheless, we have determined the risk takers on the basis of the regulatory requirements of ESMA Guideline Nos.
-18 to 21.
-In the self-assessment, the Management Board as well as the Head of Real Estate Investment and the Head of Portfolio Management (deputy of the Management Board) were identified as risk takers.
+Based on the InstitutsVergV, risk carriers must now also be identified at insignificant institutions.
+Nevertheless, we have identified the risk carriers on the basis of the regulatory requirements of ESMA Guideline sections 18 to 21.
+In the self-assessment, the management of HLI and HLF, as well as the head of risk management and the head of compliance or compliance function, were identified as risk carriers.

-Key figures such as laws and regulations, rules and regulations of the HANNOVER LEASING Group, competence of the individual employee, tasks according to function and job description were used in the determination methodology.
+The investigation methodology drew on key figures such as laws and regulations, the rules and regulations of the HANNOVER LEASING Group, the competence of individual employees, tasks according to job descriptions and remuneration.

 On the basis of ESMA Guideline No. 25, certain requirements cannot be applied.
 The HANNOVER LEASING Group has decided to make use of this option, which means that we have waived the following points: